ipo-exe/abm-cue/docs/guide.md

 When all Places around are beyond the interaction threshold, the `Uniform` function is used.

+### Random walk in the 2-D model

+In the 2-D model, Agents walk randomly between `Indoor` and `Outdoor` Places. `Indoor` Places are places where Agents interact.
+After interacting, an Agent tries to move to an `Outdoor` Place.
+If it fails to find an `Outdoor` Place, it walks randomly to another `Indoor` Place.

 ## Attributes of Agents and Places

 > **Note**: see the theoretical notation PDF: